Sourdough Discard Blueberry Lemon Scones

 It is important to make sure that the dough is cold.
 The best way to achieve this is to work with it as little as possible.
 I prefer to use a food processor to cut the butter since it does it in seconds.
 You can also use frozen butter that way.
 If that option is not available try and work as quickly as possible to prevent the butter from melting.
 Also once you have cut the scones, cover them with a towel and put them in the fridge as the oven finishes heating.

-sourdough discard scone dough ball sliced
+Sourdough discard scone dough ball sliced

 • Save

-separated sliced scones on a parchment lined sheet pan
+Separated sliced scones on a parchment lined sheet pan

 • Save

-baked sourdough discard scones on a parchment paper lined sheet pan
+Baked sourdough discard scones on a parchment paper lined sheet pan

 • Save